DataStax-Academy/zdm-scenario-katapod/step2.md

   PRIMARY KEY ((user), when)
 ) WITH CLUSTERING ORDER BY (when DESC);
 ```

-_Note: the steps above could be better automated with the use of `astra-cli`.
-Support for it in the instructions, either alongside or instead of the "UI way",
-will be added._

 _🗒️ Your brand new database is created and has the right schema.
 Now you can start setting up the ZDM process, instructing it to use Astra DB as target._